 The General Pathway is structured to assist students achieve a C grade in Year 10 and is intended to promote engagement and future employment.
-If students show promise and achievement in Semester 1, they will have the opportunity to transfer into the ATAR bound Pathway.
 In Term 4, students will have the opportunity to select a number of modules based on their ability and aspirations.